-- > Staff are to reference the medication on all recording forms / charts as "CD" and highlight this so it visually stands out. - The administration of a CD is to be given straight from the bottle / blister pack.
-A CD is not to be dossetted with other medicines - Two designated staff are to sign that they have been in receipt of the CD and sign the receipt of medicines recording form and the CD record book. - > Two designated staff are to sign that they have administered the CD on the MAR chart and in the CD record book. - The quantity received and return is to be clearly recorded on the Receipt of Medicines Recording form.
+- > Staff are to reference the medication on all recording forms / charts as "CD" and highlight this so it visually stands out. - The administration of a CD is to be given straight from the bottle / blister pack. - > Two designated staff are to sign that they have been in receipt of the CD and sign the receipt of medicines recording form. - > Two designated staff are to sign that they have administered the CD on the MAR chart. - The quantity received and return is to be clearly recorded on the Receipt of Medicines Recording form.

 The above management and recording of a Controlled Drug will be monitored by the unit manager.
-A bound book specific for recording CD is necessary for the type of service which is operated.
-A bespoke bound CD book has been created for the service and has been authorised as appropriate to use at Westbrook by an external Pharmaceutical service.
+It is felt that having a bound book specific for recording CD is unnecessary for the type of service which is operated.
+A separate recording book could lead to errors and confusion.
 Staff are to continue to be vigilant in the handling of a CD and adhere to the recording principles described.